 ASU has many financial aid options.
-Financial support is available in the forms of scholarships, grants, federal work-study, loans and outside resources.
+Financial support is available in the form of scholarships, grants, federal workstudy, loans and outside resources.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
-In fact, more than 78 percent of all ASU students receive some form of financial assistance every year.
-In the 2010-2011 academic year, more than 60,000 students were awarded nearly \$900 million in all types of financial aid, including more than \$367 million in scholarships and grant funding.
+More than 70 percent of all ASU students receive some form of financial assistance every year.
 The university, in partnership with the ASU Foundation for a New American University, along with alumni, civic groups, private foundations, individuals, and federal and state governments, remains committed to helping our students reach their educational goals.
-In recent years, ASU has made unprecedented increases in the amount of university diff assistance awarded to our students.
-The Barack Obama

-Scholars Program assists select Arizona students from families of low to moderate income levels.
-By combining gift aid (i.e. Pell Grants, SEOG, ASU Grants, University Grants, LEAP, and scholarships) from federal, state, private, and institutional sources with Federal Work -Study, ASU will cover students' estimated direct costs of attending ASU (minus the Expected Family Contribution as determined by the FAFSA) for up to eight full-time, consecutive fall and spring semesters.
-This past year, ASU launched the innovative Scholarship Maintenance Plan, which allows for students on merit scholarship who are close to, but did not meet the academic standards for scholarship renewal, to receive a portion of their scholarship for the next year.
+In recent years, ASU has made unprecedented increases in the amount of university gift assistance awarded to our students.
+The Barack Obama Scholars Program assists select Arizona students from families of low to moderate income levels.
+By combining gift aid (i.e., Pell Grants, SEOG, ASU Grants, University Grants, LEAP, and scholarships) from federal, state, private, and institutional sources with Federal Work-Study, ASU will cover students' estimated direct costs of attending ASU (minus the Expected Family Contribution as determined by the FAFSA) for up to eight full-time, consecutive fall and spring semesters.
+ASU launched the innovative Scholarship Maintenance Plan, which allows for students on merit scholarship who are close to, but did not meet the academic standards for scholarship renewal, to receive a portion of their scholarship for the next year.
 This allows the student a chance to improve their performance with the goal of returning the student to his/her initial scholarship award level the year after.
+Most recently, for 2013-14, ASU launched the College Attainment Grant Program to make college affordable and accessible for students from low income families.
+Through a combination of gift aid such as scholarships and grants from federal, state, private and institutional sources, resident tuition and fees are covered for up to four years for qualifying Arizona high school graduates.